haade-administrator/haade.fr/_posts/en/2023-01-31-test-zigbee-switch-3-0-new-moes-star-ring-superb-finish.md

 > it is one of the switches to have, a safe bet

-{% include product-embed.html image="moes-star-ring-ZS-SR-EU-smart-switch-interrupteur-zigbee-anthracite.png" title="New Moes Star ring series Zigbee switch" brand="Moes" description="MOES – Tuya Star Ring connected push button switch, zigbee 3.0, with remote control, works with Alexa and Google" affiliate="_DFJMnfN" %}
+{% include product-embed.html image="moes-star-ring-ZS-SR-EU-smart-switch-interrupteur-zigbee-anthracite.png" title="New Moes Star ring series Zigbee switch" brand="Moes" description="MOES – Tuya Star Ring connected push button switch, zigbee 3.0, with remote control, works with Alexa and Google" affiliate="_DD0tVR9" %}